tadeas-vintrlik/AoC22/README.md

 and looking back it was not really the best Go.
 This year I decied to do Go again but this year I hope for it to be idiomatic Go.

+After 19 days working with Go got a bit tediosu and I spent more time doing the puzzles than I wanted to so I switched over to Python by the end.

 ## Project structure

 - the project follows a very typical golang project structure